Dre Campbell Farm

 2. Vinegar

 You probably have some white vinegar lying around in your kitchen.
-It is not only great for sanitizing surfaces but also for washing foods.
+It is not only great for sanitizing surfaces but also for washing food.

-Vinegar contains acetic acid that can kill some bacteria and viruses, so its antibacterial properties can remove pathogens that might be present on veggies, fruits, and berries.
+Vinegar contains acetic acid that kills certain bacteria and viruses.
+This means it can help remove germs from veggies, fruits, and berries.

 Cook’s Illustrated magazine found that using vinegar and water to clean vegetables kills about 98% of germs and bacteria [1].